magomimmo/modern-cljs/doc/tutorial-13.md

        (validate-email-domain (value email)))))
 ```

+After having required the `shoreleave.remotes.http-rpc` namespace in the
-We added a new `validate-email-domain` function which wraps the
+namespace declaration, we added a new `validate-email-domain` function
-remotized `email-domain-errors` function via the shoreleave
+which wraps the remotized `email-domain-errors` function via the
-`remote-callback` function and manipulates the DOM of the
+shoreleave `remote-callback` function and manipulates the DOM of the
 `loginForm` with a new error/help message to the user.

 We then updated the previoulsy defined `validate-mail` function by